Safely in Canada and the U.S.

 on two-lane roads, where vehicles going the other direction are

 frequently passing slower vehicles—USE YOUR HEADLIGHTS.
 Yes, turn your lights on.
+Day and night.

-This helps other drivers notice you.
+That helps other drivers notice you.

 In fact, you may want to use your